 Additional Annual wealth property Tax (AIMI)

 AIMI stands for “Adicional ao Imposto Municipal de Imóveis” which translates to Additional Municipal Property Tax.
-It is an annual property tax in Portugal that is levied on the combined fiscal value of all residential properties owned by a taxpayer as of January 1st of each year worth above €600.000.
+In addition It is an annual property tax in Portugal that is levied on the combine fiscal value of all residential properties own by a taxpayer as of January 1st of each year worth above €600.000.

 There are three levels of AIMI Tax in Portugal: